gretkierewicz/dissertation/README.md

 - Cleanup - minor changes in serializers/views
 - Created conv_pk_to_str function for easy to_representation config
 - Validation on the Pensum serializer - don't allow double match-ups of degree and position
+- Model changes - employee's degree and position cannot be null; Pensum.pensum changed to Pensum.value

 ### To be done: